Call

 • Ability to respond calmly in sometimes pressured situations.

-• Respect and value the diversity of the community and recognise the needs and concerns of a diverse range of survivors ensuring the service and your approach is accessible to all.
+• Respect and value the diversity of the community and recognise the needs and concerns of a diverse range of people with substance misuse issues ensuring the service and your approach is accessible to all.

 • Always seek to expand your learning and undertake all training and development essential for this role.